navanchauhan/My-Website-Swift/Content/posts/2019-12-08-Image-Classifier-Tensorflow.md

 ### Compiling Model

-We use the adam optimiser as it is an adaptive learning rate optimization algorithm that's been designed specifically for *training* deep neural networks, which means it changes its learning rate automaticaly to get the best results
+We use the Adam optimiser as it is an adaptive learning rate optimisation algorithm that's been designed specifically for *training* deep neural networks, which means it changes its learning rate automatically to get the best results

 ```python
 model.compile(optimizer="adam",